koenvervloesem/ruuvitag-demo/README.md

   * The Node-RED dashboard on http://localhost:1880/ui
   * The Grafana dashboard on http://localhost:3000

+## Security
+This is purely a demo of how you can process RuuviTag sensor measurements, so there are no special security measures such as encryption, and minimal authentication and user permissions.
+Only use this demo for evaluation purposes.

+The following default passwords are configured after installation:

+  * Node-RED dashboard: username **admin** and password **password**.
+To change this, run `docker exec -ti node-red /usr/local/bin/node -e "console.log(require('bcryptjs').hashSync(process.argv[1], 8));" your-password-here` with your new password instead of `your-password-here` and paste the output string in the line `password: "$2a$08$zZWtXTja0fB1pzD4sHCMyOCMYz2Z6dNbM6tl8sJogENOMcxWV9DN.",` after the line `username: "admin",` in the file `node-red/settings.js`.
+After this, restart Node-RED with `docker-compose restart node-red`.
-Grafana asks you to log in.
-Use **admin** both as the username and the password.
-After this, you're asked to choose another password.
+  * Grafana: username **admin** and password **admin**.
+After the first login, you're asked to choose another password.

+## Stopping the demo
 If you want to stop the demo, just run:

 ```shell
 docker-compose down
 ```

-## Security
-This is purely a demo of how you can process RuuviTag sensor measurements, so there's no security such as encryption and authentication.
-Only use this demo for evaluation purposes.

 ## License
 This library is provided by [Koen Vervloesem](mailto:koen@vervloesem.eu) as open source software with the MIT license.
 See the LICENSE file for more information.